Lawrence-Dawson/tickTackToeTechTest/README.md

  - Continue playing, the game will tell you when there's a winner or if it's a draw!

- I hope you enjoy this game, I hope to build an interface for the game at some point in the near future.
+I hope you enjoy this game, I hope to build an interface for it at some point in the near future.